What does it mean for your IRS account to be placed in uncollectible status?

-- The IRS may keep any tax refunds owed you and apply them to your debt
+- The IRS may keep your tax refunds and apply them to your debt.

 - The IRS will stop all collection actions against you; they should not levy your assets or income;